 Transportation expense is typically one of the highest costs of doing business.
 The market for transportation is highly volatile and carriers continue to introduce rate changes and complexity to their pricing agreements.
 Without the visibility to carrier performance and controls in place to manage the activity, there will be overpayments and missed opportunities to optimize cost.
 While carrier invoicing is mostly accurate, there is still one to three percent of spend that is billed inaccurately.
 This can add up to millions of dollars in expense annually depending on the size of a shipper.
 There are also considerable soft savings that result in the process automation introduced from a comprehensive FAP solution.
 The payment and support processes will improve carrier relationships and ensure cash is managed proactively.
 FAP solutions can provide greater visibility to carriers and improve working relationships by supporting them with their own invoicing challenges.
 Introducing self-service carrier portals and process automation helps carriers get paid more accurately and on-time.

 Most importantly, the business intelligence that can be gleaned from the data captured in an audit process provides significant insights into additional cost saving and efficiency opportunities.
 FAP is the source of rich, granular transportation and financial data.
-Coupling an automated audit and payable process with business intelligence provides shippers with increased visibility and actionable data.
+Coupling an automated audit and payable process with transportation business intelligence provides shippers with increased visibility and actionable data.
 A strong BI platform will provide proactive insights into cost drivers, network and optimization opportunities.
 The savings generated as a result of the data analytics often is significantly greater than the savings generated from the audit process.

 Choosing an FAP Service